medialab/toflit18/fosdem2019/presentation.md

 ![one TOFLIT18 source](./assets/toflit18_source.png)
 ---
 <blockquote>
-This communication will relate how and why we used network technologies to create a **research instrument**¹ based on the transcriptions of those archives in the TOFLIT18² research project.
+How and why we used network technologies to create a **research instrument**¹ based on the transcriptions of those archives in the TOFLIT18² research project.
 </blockquote>

 ¹ *To explore visually 18th century French trade*